Hans5958/Official-2019-Black-MIDI-Mega-Comparison/README.md

 **Suggested**
 - 720p+ resolution, 60 FPS
 - 0.05 note speed (0.025 for Tartarus)
-- Enable PFA's FPS counter
+- PFA's FPS counter enabled
 - LoudMax
 - Black background

 **Clarifications**
-- Runs don't have to be new, they can be old runs you did
+- Runs don't have to be new; they can be old runs you did
 - Advanced OCing is allowed (single-core/CCX/CCD OC, disabled cores/threads)

 ---